SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-20-AI-Powered-SOC-Alert-Triage-System.md

 Several enhancements could extend this prototype into a more advanced SOC automation tool:

-- threat intelligence enrichment for source IP addresses
 - support for additional alert types
+- correlation of related alerts
-- integration with real log sources or SIEM platforms
+- integration with real SIEM log sources
 - analyst dashboards for reviewing triage results
 - automated clustering of related alerts
+- automated response actions for high-confidence detections

 These additions would allow the pipeline to more closely resemble real-world detection and response systems.